 - Install the below prerequisites software so that apt uses packages over the https protocol.
 The apt transport software allows your machine to connect with external repositories over HTTPS or HTTP over TLS.

 sudo apt install apt-transport-https ca-certificates curl software-properties-common

 - Next, add the GPG key for the official Docker repository to your system.
-This key builds the trust of your machine with docker official repository.
+This key builds the trust of your machine with the docker official repository.

 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -

-- Now, add the Docker repository to APT sources so that you can install docker installation package.
+- Now, add the Docker repository to APT sources so that you can install the docker installation package.

 sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu bionic stable"